cargomail-org/cargomail/README.md

 ## Security

-Cargomail may use the [GRIP](https://github.com/cargomail-org/grip) authentication mechanism to protect against spam.
-This mechanism does not protect against unsolicited emails — anyone can send you an email — it protects you against a [DKIM replay attack](https://www.ietf.org/id/draft-chuang-dkim-replay-problem-01.html) that spammers use to bypass spam filters.
-This protection only applies if the GRIP authentication mechanism is used in addition to DKIM during SMTP data transfer.
+The current email system design defines an email address as a character string that identifies a user to whom mail will be sent or a location into which mail will be deposited.
+In that sense, the terms mailbox and email address can be used interchangeably.
+However, Cargomail uses a different architecture that separates the identifier and the locator of the address/mailbox to prevent spam.
+This architecture does not protect against unsolicited emails — anyone can send you an email —it allows for a more detailed assessment of the sender's reputation by evaluating their email address identifier and mailbox locator separately.

 ## Privacy